waikato-llm/audio-dataset-converter/plugins/tee.md

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

-Forwards the data passing through to the filter/writer defined as its sub-flow.When supplying a meta-data field and a value, this can be turned into a conditional forwarding.
+Forwards the data passing through to the filter/writer defined as its sub-flow.
+When supplying a meta-data field and a value, this can be turned into a conditional forwarding.
 Performs the following comparison: METADATA_VALUE COMPARISON VALUE.

 ```
 usage: tee [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]